Download free Vray tutorials, hdri maps, textures, 3d models, Vray materials, wallpapers, backgrounds, hdr, art, images etc...

 On the right objects, use boolean difference to cut away the extruded shape from the main body.

-On the left, use intersection to create the inlay piece.
+On the left, use boolean intersection to create the inlay piece.

-Fillet the edges on the inlay, and also on the main body where the inlay will come.
+Fillet the edges on the inlay, and also on the main body.

 Using grid snap and ortho, move the inlay back into place.
 Place the inlay on another layer.

 Now the buttons.
-Create a small ellips and use mirror or rotate-copy or array polar to make the other 3.
+Create a small ellipse and use mirror or rotate-copy or array polar to make the other 3.

 Draw a straight line like this and mirror it: